Last fact-checked: 20 February 2020

 Dentists in Mexico use local anesthetic as the standard method of pain relief.
 If you require sedation dentistry, this can be arranged by a lot of our dentists, but it will need to be booked in advance.
 The services of an anesthesiologist will need to be procured, and this will generally cost an additional $400.

-As with most Mexican towns and cities, a number of festivals take place throughout the year, which always make a trip anywhere that little bit more special.
+As with most Mexican towns and cities, a number of festivals take place throughout the year, which always makes a trip anywhere that little bit more special.
 Matamoras and Brownsville in Texas commemorate Mexican and US heritage with the two-nation fiestas – Charro Days and the Sombrero Festival – celebrated each February.
-In April, the Festival del Mar takes places in Playa Bagdad (Bagdad Beach) which is around half an hour’s drive east of Matamoras.
+In April, the Festival del Mar takes place in Playa Bagdad (Bagdad Beach) which is around half an hour’s drive east of Matamoras.

 Bagdad Beach, also known as Lauro Villar Beach, hosts a number of events throughout the year, including fishing tournaments and concerts.
 It is popular throughout the year with activities including fishing, water sports such as jet-ski and surfing as well as on-land activities, such as All Terrain Vehicles.
 There are also several restaurants.
 One of Matamoras’s best-kept secrets is the El Saucito sports club, which boasts an 18 hole tropical golf course with wide greens and spacious fairways.